ShengzhiW/teamWOW/README.md

   - When in doubt use git status!
 It will probably tell you what's going on

 ### BASIC GIT WORK FLOW
-- When you start working on the project, before you do anything
+- When you start working on the project, before you do anything.
   - 1. git status (Check to make sure you don't have any uncommited changes)
     	- If you do make sure to add, and commit them (if you follow this guide you should not have any though)